Como, Texas

 Como is a town in Hopkins County, Texas, United States.
-The population was 702 at the 2010 census.
+The population was 728 at the 2020 census.

-Texas politician Marshall Formby was born in Como in 1911.
-Former State Representative Erwin Cain practices law in Sulphur Springs but resides in Como with his wife and three children.

 Geography

 Como is in southeastern Hopkins County, along State Highway 11, which leads northwest 10 mi to Sulphur Springs, the county seat, and southeast 13 mi to Winnsboro.
 According to the United States Census Bureau, the town has a total area of 2.9 km2, of which 8536 sqm, or 0.30%, are water.

 Demographics

 As of the 2020 United States census, there were 728 people, 215 households, and 186 families residing in the town.

 Education

 Como is served by the Como-Pickton Consolidated Independent School District.